dverloc/slate/source/index.html.md

     "properties": {
       "trusona_id": {
         "type": "string",
-        "description": "Trusona ID of referenced"
+        "description": "Trusona ID of referenced."
       },
       "email": {
         "type": "string",
-        "description": "Registered email of referenced user"
+        "description": "Registered email of referenced user."
       },
       "action": {
         "type": "string",
-        "description": "Requested action to trusonafy"
+        "description": "Requested action to trusonafy."
       },
       "resource": {
         "type": "string",
-        "description": "Resource to be acted on by specified action" },
+        "description": "Resource to be acted on by specified action."
+      },
       "agent_id": {
         "type": "string",
-        "description": "Account handle of agent acting on behalf of the relying party (Must also be TruNotary for RP)" },
+        "description": "Account handle of agent acting on behalf of the relying party (Must also be TruNotary for relying party)."
+      },
       "desired_level": {
         "type": "number",